Methane chimney: Trees as methane chimneys

 Trees in swampy, low-lying areas can conduct methane produced in soils up through their stems and out their leaves.
 Other plants in bogs and marshes also act in this way.
 In the Amazon Rainforest, recent studies have named trees a "massive chimney for pumping out methane".
-Findings estimated that the Amazon Rainforest emits around 40 million tons of methane a year; as much as the entire arctic permafrost systems.
+Findings estimated that the Amazon Rainforest emits around 40 million tons of methane per year, as much as the entire arctic permafrost systems.
 When large portions of the Amazon Basin flood, they create ideal conditions for high-level methane production.
+The methane flux is a result of abiotic factors such as soil moisture and climate.
+As seen in the figure 2 of the Quercus cerris tree in Hungary, a cool climate plant that demands moderate soil moisture can be observed to contain flammable concentrations of methane emitted from the stem contraption.

-Trees are not the only plants that act as methane chimneys, however, studies have shown that species with greater root volume and biomass tend to exhibit a stronger chimney effect, and methane emissions in plant species are increased by raising the water table.
+Trees are not the only plants that act as methane chimneys; however, studies have shown that species with greater root volume and biomass tend to exhibit a stronger chimney effect, and methane emissions in plant species are increased by raising the water table.